DongkilShin1/test1/Ettercap.md

 ### How to start ARP Poisoning

-These are steps to start ARP Poisoning and sniffing on Ettercap from scratch.
+These are steps to proceed ARP Poisoning and sniffing on Ettercap from scratch.
 You can refer to 2 min video at the bottom to know the whole process.

 ![image](https://user-images.githubusercontent.com/94558947/158043164-b2d1ad5e-1e0b-449c-b3d1-1def6abbf835.png)